walmartlabs/concord-website/docs/plugins/http.md

 ### Full Syntax for 'POST' Request

-Using map as a body:
+Using map for the body:

 ```yaml
 - task: http